A Geometric Approach to the Yang-Mills Mass Gap: Introduction

-In the context of the weighted manifolds introduced by Lichnerowicz \cite{lichnerowicz1970varietes,lichnerowicz1971varietes}, \textit{Bakry-Emery} curvature naturally appears (see \cite{lott2003some} for geometric properties of the Bakry-Emery Ricci tensor, Also see \cite{baldauf2022spinors} for a recent study regarding spin geometry, ADM mass, estimates on the spectrum of the Dirac operator, etc. on finite dimensional weighted manifolds).
+In the context of the weighted manifolds introduced by Lichnerowicz \cite{lichnerowicz1970varietes,lichnerowicz1971varietes}, \textit{Bakry-Emery} curvature (terms $I$ and $II$ together in the gap theorem) naturally appears (see \cite{lott2003some} for geometric properties of the Bakry-Emery Ricci tensor, on finite-dimensional weighted manifolds).
 It also appears in the context of scalar-tensor gravitational theories, including Brans-Dicke theory \cite{brans1961mach}, theories with Kaluza-Klein dimensional reduction \cite{branding2019stable} apart from the celebrated study by \cite{bakry1985diffusions}.
 Studies by \cite{galloway2014cosmological,woolgar2016cosmological} provide examples of the appearance of this modified Ricci curvature in the context of Lorentzian geometry.
 In a finite-dimensional setting with potential satisfying suitable convexity conditions, then a spectral gap estimate for the Hamiltonian operator is given by the bound on the Bakry-Emery Ricci curvature \cite{moncrief}.
 For example, for a harmonic oscillator on a flat space, the Bakry-Emery Ricci tensor produces the exact gap that is presented in every quantum mechanics textbook.
 Even though in such a case the ordinary Ricci curvature vanishes, the Hessian of the negative Logarithm of the ground state wave function contributes in a strictly positive manner to produce the exact gap \cite{moncrief}.
-Perhaps it would be interesting to study the spectral property of the Hamiltonian associated with the finite-dimensional setting of $2+1$ gravity where Teichm\"uller space naturally plays the role of the configuration space.
+The spectral gap in the Hamiltonian of the Yang-Mills theory is absent in the perturbation theory.
+Recall in the perturbation theory, one splits the full gauge-invariant Lagrangian into an exactly soluble part and interactions.
+This procedure, however, corresponds to the breaking of the original gauge-invariance in the sense that the original gauge group $SU(N)$ undergoes a splitting $SU(N)\to \underbrace{U(1)\times U(1)\times U(1)\times U(1)\times \cdot\cdot\cdot\cdot U(1)}_{N^{2}-1}$.
+In fact, if one investigates our main theorem \ref{main} closely, it then becomes clear that the result is fully non-perturbative in nature since one requires a uniform bound on the Bakry-Emery Ricci curvature over the entire orbit space not just a neighborhood of the flat connection.